 The Kuala Lumpur Craft Complex is an iconic art tourism destination located in the heart of the city.
 This one-stop craft centre offers a myriad of tourism products such as arts and crafts for local and foreign visitors.
 The complex is characterised by a Malay Terengganu architectural design, and is a treasury for traditional and modern contemporary products from all parts of the country.

 Featuring a panoramic view of the countryside with a Malaysian-themed landscape has distinguished the building from other prestigious shopping malls around Kuala Lumpur.
-It is developed based on three concepts which include education, marketing and enculturation.
+It is developed based on four concepts which include education, marketing enculturation and accommodation.
 Visiting the Craft Complex is like exploring the lifestyle of Malaysian society known for its impressive art craft handed down for generations.

 MALAYSIAN AUTHENTIC CRAFT